Release Date: December 20, 2018 (North America)

 Besides Nightshade’s gorgeous artwork, I wanted to compliment the game’s stunning special effects, such as the leaves falling in the BG, flower petals scattering about (whenever Enju uses her ninjitsu), and the moving sprites (which played exceptionally well during fight scenes).
 The voice acting for Nightshade blew me away and I couldn’t have wished for a better seiyuu lineup.
 I guess my only gripe here was Enju’s inconsistency as the heroine.
-In some routes, she’s badass while in others, she’s weak and very dependent.
+In some routes, she’s a thriving badass while in others, she’s very dependent on her LI.
 Her characteristics as a whole seem to vary depending on who’s the guy she’s with.
 I still love her as the main protagonist though!

-While I’ve enjoyed playing all the routes in Nightshade and their respective stories, the ones that made an impression on me were Hanzo’s, Goemon’s and Gekkamaru’s.
-Chojiro’s was good but it was too angsty for my taste and while Kuroyuki’s story drove me to the edge of my seat, this is the route where Enju is at her weakest.
+While I’ve enjoyed playing all the routes in Nightshade and their respective stories, the ones that made an impression on me were Hanzo, Goemon, and Gekkamaru’s.
+Chojiro’s was good, but it was too angsty for my taste, and while Kuroyuki’s story drove me to the edge of my seat, this is the route where Enju is the least to take charge as a protagonist.

 Do I recommend this game?
 YES

 This is the first-ever English otome game in the Switch that I would no doubt recommend to everyone at the drop of a hat.
 I’m so glad I’ve waited for this port, despite all the STEAM sales that have gone by the previous years 😂 (laughs).
 To be honest, I was even quite sad when I finished it, and wished there was more content for me to explore.
 If you’re having second thoughts about whether or not it’s worth shelling out 48 bux to get this game in your Nintendo Switch Library.
 Here’s my advice: GET IT!
 This one’s definitely a gem and imo, almost up to par with the big titles (like Code Realize, Hakuoki, CxM).
 If you want an otome game with an impressive storyline and characters you can’t ever get enough of, I can’t recommend Nightshade enough!